dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 (3).
 Point it at the (Legally Aquired) rom you'll be using.
 Make sure you're using USA version, not Japanese!
 I cannot guarantee it will work the same [Though it might!]

 (4).
-Be Patient.
-Sometimes it takes a while, sometime it crashes.
-If you receieve the message "Maybe it was a bad seed?" try again.
-If it gets over 50,000 atttempts, I'd recomend trying again.

-(5).
 Open the output with your emulator.
 I use fusion, but it should work with any of them.

-(6).
+(5).
 In addition to the rom, the program will output a spoiler log, with key items written in english.
 If you want to know what the other numbers mean, let me know.

 Have fun!